chaitanyasrinivasan/motif_discovery/README.md

 - [**Slurm Workload Manager**](https://slurm.schedmd.com/download.html)
 - 2 GB of disk space

-The bolded dependencies are not installed in the steps above. `wget` is necessary to download hg38 reference files.
+The dependencies in bold are not installed in the steps above. `wget` is necessary to download hg38 reference files.
 Slurm is not necessary for running the sequential motif discovery tool.

 # **Motif Discovery**